nodinosaur/JavaSealedUnions/README.md

 ```

 ### Typed wrappers
-In case you want your unions to be driven by your domain, there are two approaches:
+In case you want your unions to be driven by your domain, you have to create your own classes implementing the base interfaces.
+There are two recommended approaches:

 #### Factory class plus generic wrapper
 A parent class gives a more explicit access to its methods.